 - Flammable Liquid

-A flammable liquid is a liquid, or mixtures of liquids, or liquids containing solids in solution or suspension (for example, paints, varnishes, lacquers, etc.) which;
+A flammable liquid is a liquid, or mixtures of liquids, or liquids containing solids in solution or suspension (for example, paints, varnishes, lacquers, etc.).
+Flammable liquids are characterised by their ability to emit flammable vapours at relatively low temperatures.
+Specifically, a flammable liquid;

-- give off a flammable vapour at temperatures of not more than 60 °C, closed-cup test, or not more than 65.6 °C, open-cup test, normally referred to as the flash point
+- gives off a flammable vapour at temperatures of not more than 60 °C, closed-cup test, or not more than 65.6 °C, open-cup test, normally referred to as the flash point

-Australian Standard AS 1940 — The storage and handling of flammable and combustible liquids ; or - has a flash point of not more than 93°C
+Australian Standard AS 1940 — The storage and handling of flammable and combustible liquids ; or - has a flash point of not more than 93°C1.

-- give off a flammable vapour at temperatures of not more than 60 °C, closed-cup test, or not more than 65.6 °C, open-cup test, normally referred to as the flash point
+- gives off a flammable vapour at temperatures of not more than 60 °C, closed-cup test, or not more than 65.6 °C, open-cup test, normally referred to as the flash point

 4 Categories of Flammable Liquids